 In any successful program, there is someone who is the

 go to person, who ties it all together and makes magic happen.
 For more than fifteen years, Jacqueline Rowe has been that person for the Systems Engineering program at Johns Hopkins Engineering for Professionals.

 Software systems engineering addresses software development from the early stages of systems specification through maintaining the system while in use.
 Software engineering applies the computer science theories and methods that underlie computers and networks to solve practical challenges and produce practical software.

 Having a systems engineering master’s degree from Johns Hopkins University will by far provide the strongest evidence to any employer that an individual has the qualifications and skills to perform at the highest level in the field.
 A question often is raised as to whether industry-based credentials offer an employee or an organization added return-on-investment.

-Johns Hopkins University, in partnership with the INCOSE foundation, recently announced that Thuc Tran has received this year's Alexander Kossiakoff Scholarship Award.
+The Johns Hopkins University Whiting School of Engineering, in partnership with the INCOSE Foundation, has announced the opening of applications for this year's Alexander Kossiakoff Scholarship Award.

 This scholarship recognizes and encourages students in master's or doctoral programs that are engaged in promising applied systems engineering research.

 In 2008, Jim Conroy took his first class with Johns Hopkins Engineering for Professionals.
 It was a basic antennas course taught by Dr. Steven Weiss, an accomplished electrical engineer at the U.S. Army Research Laboratory.

 Four years and a lot of calculations later, Conroy was inspired not only to take more advanced antennas courses but also to start pursuing an intensive independent study project with his now friend and mentor, Dr. Weiss.